dannyweeks/laravel-base-repository/README.md

 ```

 ## Usage
-Your repositories must extend the `BaseEloquentRepository` class and have two properties:
+Your repositories must extend the `BaseEloquentRepository` class and have the properties:
 - `protected $model`: the name of your model (including it's namespace)
-- `protected $relationships`: an array of the methods available to be included when retrieving items.
+- `protected $relationships`: (Optional) an array of the methods available to be included when retrieving items.

 Be sure to check out the [example repository](#examples).